UK Client Services Tel: 01793 725043 (International: +44 1793 725043)

 10. Keep your customers satisfied

 You’ve done some or all of the above, so are you ready for the influx of orders?
-Do you have the staff to cope with the extra volume of work?
+Do you have the facilities and staff to cope with the extra volume of work?

-If the answer is no, there is a cost-effective way of dealing with your orders that will save you time and the cost of having to hire new members of staff.
+If the answer is no, there’s a cost-effective way of processing your orders that will save you time and the cost of having to hire new members of staff.
 The answer is to outsource all of your order fulfilment to a specialist third party.
-Order fulfilment companies can handle everything for you, from storing your stock to despatching, and everything in between, ensuring that your customers receive their orders on time, keeping them happy.
+Order fulfilment companies can handle everything for you, from storing your stock to despatching your orders and everything in between.
+They will ensure your customers always receive their orders on time.

 Click here to find out more about Adstral’s WooCommerce online sales order fulfilment service.